laszewsk/mindstorm/ev3dev/bin/README.rst

 forward.
 Often I find myself in the situation where I have to remove the bloototh device on the brick and the computer and start from scratch.
 I often spend more time trying to connect than to actual program.
+I verified this seems to be an issue with OSX.
+Others that have Windows seem not to have the issue.
+This even happens on the 1.08H firmware update.

 Connecting with wifi
 ----------------------

-Starting with firmware version 1.08 also Edimax is supported.
+Starting with firmware version 1.08H also Edimax is supported.
 I have both Edimax and the big Netgear N150 dongle.
 As botth now work, you may just want to go with the Edimax wifi adapter as it is cheaper.
-One thing to remember is that you use WPA2 and make sure you do not use a standard that is not supported by your network.
+One thing to remember is that you use WPA2 and make sure you do not use a wifi standard that is not supported by your modem and the network card.
 If your router supports multiple wifi stanards, just set up a network that is supported by the card and use that.
+I use 802.11n.

 Rechargable Batteries
 ----------------------------------------------------------------------